kyratrades/kyratrades.github.io/index.md

 ### General wants
 These items are an instant trade for me:
-- File upgrades (original smalls, better copies)
+- File upgrades (original smalls, first generation/lower generation copies)
 - Any recordings of Megan Hilty, Stephanie J. Block, and Rachel York that I don't have

 For my specfic wants, please check <a href="https://kyratrades.github.io/wants">this page</a>.